HackRU/sledge/docs/development.md

    specify module type (usually amd).
  - Use [Definitely Typed][definitelytyped] to find types for client libraries, and include them using Yarn.
- - Avoid imports, if possible (the exception is React with tsx).
+ - Avoid default imports, if possible (the exception is React with tsx).
 For instance, `import * as X from Y` not `import X from Y`.
 Never export default.
  - Code should be formatted according to the `.editorconfig` file.
 See [editorconfig.org][editorconfig].
 Code should be encoded as UTF8, but only use ASCII characters.
 For instance, write `"\u{1f603}"` instead of `"😃"`.